Board effectiveness

 Consensus-building strategies for strategic decisions

-Take time to work through different perspectives instead of rushing to decisions.
+Take time to consider different perspectives instead of rushing to decisions.
 When directors feel heard and their concerns addressed, the final strategy reflects broader wisdom and gets stronger buy-in during implementation.
-This investment in alignment prevents problems later when executing difficult decisions.
+Investing in alignment prevents problems later when executing difficult decisions.

 Post-meeting actions and follow-up systems

 Following up on decisions and monitoring progress is essential for accountability.
-Steps include finalising and distributing meeting minutes, compiling documentation of decisions, and listing follow-up action items such as assigning responsibilities, setting deadlines, and communicating key decisions to relevant stakeholders.
+Steps include finalizing and distributing meeting minutes, compiling documentation of decisions, and listing follow-up action items.
+These would involve assigning responsibilities, setting deadlines, and communicating key decisions to relevant stakeholders.

 Documentation best practices for board minutes